Martchus/syncthingtray/README.md

 ### Web view (dark color theme)
 ![Web view](/resources/screenshots/webview.png?raw=true)

+## Hotkey for Web UI
+To create a hotkey for the web UI, you can use the same approach as for any other application.
+Just add `--webui` to the arguments to trigger the web UI.
+Syncthing Tray ensures that no second instance will be spawned if it is already running.

 ## Download / binary repository
 I currently provide packages for Arch Linux and Windows.
 Sources for those packages can be found in a